 Professor Anthony Watts in the Department of Biochemistry has collaborated over a decade with scientists at Hannam University and at KRIBB, where he has also acted as international adviser.
 Professor Watts also held the post of Distinguished Professor at Kyun-Won University, Seoul, Korea in 2004.

-There are more than 160 Korean students currently studying at Oxford.
-Mathematical, Physical and Life Sciences are the most popular courses among Korean students at undergraduate level, whereas at postgraduate level Social Sciences courses are most popular.
+There are more than 150 Korean students currently studying at Oxford.
+Mathematical, Physical and Life Sciences are the most popular courses among Korean students at undergraduate level.
+Among Korean taught postgraduates, Social Sciences courses are by far the most popular; Korean research postgraduates, however, are spread more evenly between Oxford's four Divisions.

 For Korean students at Oxford looking for support networks, the student-led Oxford University Korea Society provides a focal point for social and cultural activities.
 The Society was founded in 1986 by a number of enthusiastic and pioneering students seeking to encourage lively interactions among the Korean population in Oxford and to promote Korea as a nation of both transition and tradition worldwide.
 Since then, the Society has expanded its membership with an ever-increasing number of students, visiting professors and researchers alike, and has firmly established itself as a representative body of Korean residents in Oxford.